 Struggling to keep up with digital taxes in the global marketplace?
 You’re not alone.
 In the U.S., states were initially slow to adapt to digital download taxation, then suddenly enacted a wave of new rules.
 Venture outside of the U.S. and you have even more complicated rulings around the taxation of digital products.
-For example, countries under the European Union will apply varying amounts of Value Added Tax (VAT) on imported digital services, in the name of fairness to EU sellers.
+For example, countries under the European Union will apply varying amounts of the Value Added Tax (VAT) on all imported digital goods and services, in the name of fairness to EU sellers.

 It’s a lot to absorb.
 And SaaS sellers must get it right or face penalties from both their home country and the countries they do business abroad in.
-Failure to register for VAT, or to apply it correctly, can result in thousands of dollars in fines and even lead to your SaaS product being banned from selling in certain countries.
+Failure to register for VAT, or to apply it correctly, can result in thousands of dollars in fines and even lead to your digital product being banned from selling in certain countries.

 Here’s a look at how to comply with tax laws and preserve the reputation of your SaaS company when selling digital products online.

-Recognizing the increasing prominence of digital goods sold online, many states like Alabama, Arizona, Indiana, Louisiana, Maine, New Mexico, Texas, Utah, and West Virginia – decided to cover digital downloads without modifying their existing tax statutes or by simply expanding their definitions of “tangible personal property” to include digital products.
+Recognizing the increasing prominence of digital goods sold online, many states like Alabama, Arizona, Indiana, Louisiana, Maine, New Mexico, Texas, Utah, and West Virginia decided to cover digital downloads without modifying their existing tax statutes or by simply expanding their definitions of “tangible personal property” to include digital products.

-Numerous other states have enacted specific legislation, defining digital downloads various ways but always subjecting them to taxation: Colorado, Connecticut, Idaho, Kentucky, Nebraska, New Jersey, South Dakota, Tennessee, Vermont, Washington, and Wisconsin.
+Numerous other states have enacted specific legislation, defining digital downloads various ways but always subjecting them to taxation including Colorado, Connecticut, Idaho, Kentucky, Nebraska, New Jersey, South Dakota, Tennessee, Vermont, Washington, and Wisconsin.

 But if you think that you can afford to ignore taxes surrounding the sale of digital goods, think again.
-The U.S. federal government also pays attention to digital taxes and may treat the sale of digital products as a taxable event in the future.
-In 2011, the Internal Revenue Service (IRS) created the position of director of transfer pricing to investigate nationwide prices and taxation of SaaS products.
+The U.S. federal government is also paying special attention to digital taxes and may treat the sale of digital products as a taxable event in the future.
+In 2011, the Internal Revenue Service (IRS) created the position of Director of Transfer Pricing to investigate nationwide prices and taxation of SaaS products.

 The E.U. established the VAT, which is applied to all imported goods and services, to encourage its citizens to prefer E.U. businesses.
 Digital products are broadly defined in the VAT, meaning if you sell to E.U. citizens, it almost certainly applies to you.